sirinapha88/node-fs-todo-cli-example/README.md

 # Node File IO Example: Creating A To Do List

 In this example, we're creating a to-do list app that will work in the command line.
-In the basic version we only want to maintain one todo list.
-We must be able to:

-1. Add new tasks to the list
-2. Delete tasks from the list
-3. Mark existing tasks as complete
-4. Unmark a task as complete

-A solution can be found on the branch `basic-example`.

-The `master` branch, has a more complex example where we can maintain several todo lists.
+We want to be able to create new to-do lists each with tasks, and be able to add new tasks and mark existing tasks as complete.
+We also want the ability to delete any tasks.

+Each todo list will be file that our app will create, such as `mondayTodos.json`.

+In each file, there will be a list of tasks that we can read, update, mark as complete, or delete.

+There two types of examples, the one on the master branch is more complex.

+**A simpler example exist on a different branch.**

-## Exercise Objectives, Simple Version
+## Exercise Objectives

-- Build a to-do list app that modifies an existing `.json` file
+- Build a to-do list app that creates new files in `.json` format
+- Each file is its own to-do list
-- Inside the todo list are tasks added from our app.
+- Inside each to do list are tasks added from our app.
-- We should be able to read the todo list file and add, update, or delete tasks within.
+- We should be able to read each to-do list file and add, update, or delete tasks within.

 ## Educational Objectives